 And this is no small task: the silencing of women for centuries by the Church still persists in a subtle way.
 Many of the women we have met do not dare to apply for membership for fear of losing their teaching jobs in Catholic institutions or of being marginalised in their parish and diocesan activities.
 Others, despite an inner call, are afraid to take the leap in the absence of a role model.
 Finally, others are saddened by the lack of attractiveness of the ministries, would like new ways of carrying out these services and are reduced to reinventing practices on the margins of the Church.

 We are aware that, although the stakes are high, the profiles of the 7 candidates of 22 July 2020 do not yet reflect the plurality of the women who make up the Church, despite our efforts to make that happen.
 This lack is the result of structural injustices, both social and ecclesial.
-Though we repent of it and want this to change in the future, we want to affirm today that we are sisters in Christ to all the baptised, whatever their origin, their marital status, their gender orientation, their sexual orientation or their profession.
+Though we repent of it and want this to change in the future, we want to affirm today that we are sisters in Christ to all the baptised, whatever their origin, their marital status, their gender identity, their sexual orientation or their profession.